CUTR-at-USF/pelias-client-library/README.md

 ### Including this library in your application

+See the [pelias-client-library-demo](https://github.com/CUTR-at-USF/pelias-client-library-demo) project for an example of how to use this library.

 To add this library to your project using Maven, add the following to your `pom.xml` file:
 ~~~
 <dependencies>